Reporting an Animal Bite or Scratch

 - Contact your doctor or local health department

-- Complete the Possible Rabies Exposure Report Form online or contact Public Health to report the incident at 1-800-922-0096
+- Complete the Possible Rabies Exposure Report Form and contact Public Health to report the incident at 1-800-922-0096

 A Public Health Inspector will check vaccination status of the pet with the owner.
 Regardless of vaccination status, the pet will be monitored by the owner for 10 days to determine if the animal was rabid at the time of the incident.